Best Brisket Knife – The Ultimate Top 7 List

 Blade Type

-• Granton Blade: Named after the Granton Knife Company, these are often the best option for slicing brisket.
-They feature divots that reduce surface tension between the blade and the meat, reducing the likelihood of tearing the meat.
+2. Granton Blade: Named after the Granton Knife Company, these are often my go-to for slicing brisket.
+They have divots that reduce surface tension between the blade and the meat, minimizing the chance of tearing.

-• Scalloped Blade: Small teeth serrated blades.
-They do a decent job of slicing brisket, but less so than Granton blades and straight blades.
+3. Scalloped Blade: These are small, toothed serrated blades.
+They do a reasonable job of slicing brisket, but can’t quite match up to Granton or straight blades.

-• Serrated Blade: The blade type with the most pronounced teeth.
-These have their place, helping to slice tough cuts.
-Elsewhere, they tear the brisket, causing it to fall apart.
-Avoid serrated blades unless absolutely necessary.
+4. Serrated Blade: These blades have the most pronounced teeth.
+They excel at slicing tough cuts, but they tend to tear brisket, causing it to fall apart.
+I’d recommend avoiding serrated blades unless absolutely necessary.

 Blade Material

-Carbon steel is one of the best options available for brisket knives.
-They have a higher carbon content than stainless steel, hence their name.
-This makes maintaining a sharp edge much easier.
-The maintenance requirements of these knives are much more involved, though.
-Carbon steel is prone to corrosion, meaning that these knives need to be cleaned and stored properly after every use.
+In contrast, carbon steel knives are considered top-tier options for brisket knives.
+The higher carbon content helps the blade retain a sharp edge longer.
+However, they demand a higher level of care.
+Carbon steel is more susceptible to corrosion, meaning these knives need to be cleaned and stored properly after every use.

 You can have a look at steel vs. ceramic knives or stainless steel vs. carbon knives.